Employer of Record (EOR) in Greece

 EOR providers serve as the legal employer, managing tasks like payroll, employee benefits, and contracts while ensuring compliance with labour laws.
 They mitigate risks by taking on employment liabilities and providing HR support, freeing businesses to focus on their core operations.

-Yes, using an EOR in Greece is completely legal and adheres to Greek labour laws.
-Many international businesses use EOR services to enter the Greek market, while freelancers rely on them to secure formal employment status.
+Yes, using an EOR in Greece is entirely legal and complies with Greek labour laws.
+Many international businesses use EOR services to enter the Greek market.
+With the help of an EOR provider, every business can comply with hiring team members.

 An EOR eliminates the need to establish a legal entity in Greece, handling all legal employment tasks such as payroll and compliance.
 This approach offers flexibility, allowing businesses to scale operations without the complexities of opening or shutting down a company if circumstances change.